We want to draw your attention to the following PDW at the upcoming AOM conference in Boston:

 Camille Pradies, firstname.lastname@example.org

 Paradox theory has grown manifold in the past two decades and has contributed important insights to organization studies.
-However, most of the scholarly attention has been on questions of paradox at the team, organizational, institutional, and field levels (Schad, Lewis, Raisch, & Smith, 2016).
-While this focus on the macro/meso has added important insights, the focus is surprising since the original concept of paradox had centred around the individual and her/his defenses and responses (Miron-Spektor, Ingram, Keller, Smith, & Lewis, 2018).
+However, such growth has been lopsided with most of the scholarly attention on questions of paradox at the team, organizational, institutional, and field levels (Schad, Lewis, Raisch, & Smith, 2016).
+While this focus on the macro/meso has added important insights, the focus is surprising since the original concept of paradox had centered around the individual and her/his defenses and responses (Miron-Spektor, Ingram, Keller, Smith, & Lewis, 2018).
 To address this blind spot, scholars have started to call for the theorizing microfoundations of paradox.
 In this PDW we answer this call by (1) showcasing research insights at the micro and meso levels that have direct implications for how we understand paradox, and (2) starting a dialogue around what microfoundations of paradox theory could look like.

 This workshop is divided into two parts.